mzilin/streamix-microservices-hub/README.md

 ## Platform Services Overview

-This section outlines all core components of **Video Streaming Platform**, including their current development statuses, descriptions and links to individual repositories.
+This section outlines all core components of **Streamix**, including their current development statuses, descriptions and links to individual repositories.

 Services are labelled with one of the following statuses: